happy44300/pac-man-algoscript-clone/README.md

 Use arrow to move, eat all the gomes (white dot), and avoid the ghost

-* There is a shortcut as in the original pacman that only the player can use
+* There is a shortcut as in the original pacman witch only the player can use
-* You die when youre health counter reach 0
+* You die when youre health counter hit 0
 * You win if you eat all gomes.
 In that case the game instantly restart without animation.

 *NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.*